Generalizing Shell Theorem to Constant Curvature Spaces in All Dimensions and Topologies

 where $\lambda$ and $\rho$ are constants.
 Therefore: \begin{itemize} \item In \textit{compact topology} $\mathbb{S}^n$ spaces: For \underline{$\lambda \neq 0$}, $\phi(a)$ is a linear combination of Gegenbauer functions \cite{abramowitz1948handbook}; and for \underline{$\lambda = 0$}, since local smoothness of $\phi(a)$ in this compact manifold requires $\rho=0$, $\phi(a)$ only corresponds to the fundamental solution. \item In \textit{open topology} $\mathbb{H}^n$ spaces: For \underline{$\lambda \neq 0$}, $\phi(a)$ is a linear combination of associated Legendre functions \cite{abramowitz1948handbook}; and for \underline{$\lambda = 0$}, $\phi(a)$ is a linear combination between the particular solution and the fundamental solution. \end{itemize} We show the details in Appendix \ref{app:SH}.

 Observations indicate that our universe possesses spatial flatness alongside positive spacetime curvature driven by cosmic expansion \cite{aghanim2020planck}.
-An interesting direction to further explore after this work is considering more \textit{nontrivial spatial topologies} \cite{luminet2003dodecahedral} (and also for \textit{nonspherical shell}), in which we can apply the same approach in this work.
+An interesting direction for future exploration is to consider more \textit{nontrivial spatial topologies} \cite{luminet2003dodecahedral} (and also for \textit{nonspherical shell}), in which we can apply the same approach in this work.
 In general, the EPD identity takes the vector form -- i.e. Eq. \eqref{eq:Helmholtz_like} with the potential as a function of the full displacement $\vec{a}$ rather than only its norm:

 Because this differential relation is local, it remains unchanged; only the global geometry differs.
-We work out an example (for generalizing the spherical shell theorem) in flat hypercubic torus $\mathbb{T}^n$ spaces (see Fig. \ref{fig01}C) -- with common compactification length $L$ in all directions -- in Appendix~\ref{app:torus}.
+We work out an example (for generalizing the spherical shell theorem) in flat hypercubic torus $\mathbb{T}^n$ spaces (see Fig. \ref{fig01}C) -- with common compactification length $L$ in all directions -- in Appendix \ref{app:torus}.

+{ We would like to end this brief note by emphasizing that, here, we have only scratched the surface of a deep research direction, with many open questions remaining.
+A natural next step is to find the most general potential $\phi(\vec a)$ that are also consistent with the \textit{interior} shell theorem in Newtonian gravity (vanishing gravitational acceleration inside a spherical shell, i.e. $\nabla_{\vec a}\Phi(\vec a,b)=0$ for $|\vec a|<b$).
+We conjecture that this condition can be satisfied if $\phi$ is harmonic, corresponding to Eq. \eqref{eq:EPD_general} with $\lambda=0$ and $\rho=0$ (so it already satisfies the spherical property).
+An example, a numerically study on $\mathbb{H}^2$ is provided in Appendix \ref{app:interior}.
+If this is indeed the only possible solution, then compact spaces admit no nontrivial $\phi(\vec{a})$ that yields an interior shell theorem. }